Blog · Review Essay · Last reviewed June 16, 2026

 That distinction was aimed partly at older AI planning assumptions, but it now lands directly on model-mediated work.
 Many institutions still imagine human activity as a workflow waiting to be encoded: intake, triage, risk score, recommendation, approval, denial, escalation.
 The workflow can be useful.
 The error begins when the ordering device is mistaken for the work itself.

 This is why the book belongs beside discussions of legibility.
 Institutions make people legible by turning messy situations into categories, forms, and sequences.
 Suchman shows the reciprocal problem: the institution also makes itself blind when it forgets how much situated work is required to keep the category, form, or sequence connected to reality.
+The failure is not merely "bad UX."
+It is a breakdown in institutional perception.

 The Interface as Field Site